Rani-Yahoo/Hello-World/README.md

 # Hello-World
-Hello wprld this is My first repository
+Hello world this is My first repository